 One reason is that they simply forget!
 Remembering to take a daily medication is one of the challenges in the treatment of any chronic condition, and glaucoma is no exception.
 Some ways to help remember include tying a regular daily activity (such as brushing one’s teeth) to taking one’s medication, or setting timed reminders such as an alarm clock or cell phone.

 A second factor in not taking medication as prescribed is economics.
 Glaucoma drugs can be expensive.
-Your doctor can help you find financial assistance if you need it; some pharmaceutical companies offer programs to patients who can’t afford the drugs they need.
 Also, some medications may be covered by your insurance while others are not.
 Your eye doctor will work with you to recommend the best choice for you.

 For patients who cannot tolerate medications or for whom medication alone has not been adequate, laser treatment continues to be an excellent alternative.
 It should be noted that laser may also be used as primary treatment.
 The advantage of this approach is that if adequate pressure lowering is achieved with laser treatment alone, the need for taking a daily medication may be delayed, along with the associated side effects.

 The effect of laser treatment is typically not permanent, and many patients will eventually require medications.
-The most common laser treatments for glaucoma are argon laser trabeculoplasty (ALT) and selective laser trabeculoplasty (SLT).
-A new type of laser treatment called MicroPulse laser trabeculoplasy (MLT) is currently being studied as yet another option for effectively increasing drainage of eye fluid to lower pressure.
+The most common laser treatments for glaucoma are selective laser trabeculoplasty (SLT) and argon laser trabeculoplasty (ALT).

-Following are potential side effects of the most commonly prescribed types of glaucoma medications.
+Following are some of the potential side effects of the most commonly prescribed types of glaucoma medications.